juev/awesome-stars/README.md

 - [terratest](https://github.com/gruntwork-io/terratest) - Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.
 - [utahfs](https://github.com/cloudflare/utahfs) - UtahFS is an encrypted storage system that provides a user-friendly FUSE drive backed by cloud storage.
 - [xkeys](https://github.com/vsec7/xkeys) - Extract Sensitive Keys, Secret, Token Or Interested thing from source
-- [nightingale](https://github.com/didi/nightingale) - 💡 A Distributed and High-Performance Monitoring System 可以看做Open-Falcon的下一代，不止运维监控，更是要做一款生产级运维平台
+- [nightingale](https://github.com/didi/nightingale) - 💡 A Distributed and High-Performance Monitoring System.
+The next generation of Open-Falcon
 - [immudb](https://github.com/codenotary/immudb) - immudb is a lightweight, high-speed immutable database for systems and applications
 - [grabana](https://github.com/K-Phoen/grabana) - User-friendly Go library for building Grafana dashboards
 - [mmv](https://github.com/itchyny/mmv) - rename multiple files with editor